yannikashoqa/java-goof-trend/README.md

 ## Java Goof

-A very vulnerable demo application, initially based on [Ben Hassine](https://github.com/benas/)'s [TodoMVC](https://github.com/benas/todolist-mvc).
+A vulnerable by design demo application, initially based on [Ben Hassine](https://github.com/benas/)'s [TodoMVC](https://github.com/benas/todolist-mvc).

 The goal of this application is to demonstrate through example how to find, exploit and fix vulnerable Maven packages.